modshell

 The loaded script can be edited with a line editor, saved to disk or deleted from the buffer.
 The graphical version has a simple editor window with syntax highlighting instead of the line editor.

-Variables and constants defined before running the script will be deleted.
+Variables, constants and macros defined before running the script will be deleted.
 It is also possible to observe the values of up to four variables during runtime and to keep the final valuesof constants and variables created during runtime.

-The program also provides the possibility to send and receive raw data via a serial port, and also includes a very simple serial console.
+The program provides the possibility to send and receive raw data via network device with TCP, and also includes a very simple TCP console.
 The display of sent and received data can be turned off or raw text and hexadecimal viewing can be selected.

 command category hotkey description